Buy a Determination Chinese/Japanese Scroll

 Determination to Achieve Scroll

-This Japanese proverb, "Ichinen Hokki", suggests being resolved to do something or having a wholehearted intention to accomplish something.
+一念発起 is a Japanese proverb, “Ichinen Hokki,” which suggests being resolved to do something or having a wholehearted intention to accomplish something.

-Some will translate this as, "the determination to accomplish something", "turning over a new leaf and being determined to find success".
+Some will translate this as “the determination to accomplish something,” or “turning over a new leaf and being determined to find success.”

 Esprit de Corps / Determination